smarquina/data-import/README.md

 ## Running project 🚀

+To serve the app on to a virtual dev server, run `php artisan serve` and app will start.
+You can find the url address in the response if this command.

 You can simply generate a random products file with whe generation button of the index card header.

 Before uploading a CSV make sure queue is running.
 If not Job will be generated but bot imported.